-As of 25 May 2018, the EU General Data Protection Regulation (GDPR) has become directly applicable in Belgium.
+The European Union's General Data Protection Regulation (GDPR) has become directly applicable in Belgium on 25 May 2018.

 In the context of this important evolution of the legal framework, the Belgian data protection supervisory authority (formerly called the Commission for the Protection of Privacy) has been reformed by the Act of 3 December 2017 creating the Data Protection Authority (DPA).
 This reform was necessary to enable the DPA to fulfil the tasks and exercise the powers of a supervisory authority under the GDPR.